Sakura-IT/SonnetAmiga/README.md

 ===========

-This project is an attempt at reimplementation of WarpOS for Sonnet Crescendo 7200 PCI cards.
+This project is an attempt at reimplementation of WarpOS for Sonnet Crescendo 7200 and other PPC PCI cards.

 The main part of the project is a library, which aims at API and ABI compatibility with WarpOS powerpc.library.

-This project is in an early beta stage of development.
+This project is in a beta stage of development.

 # Hardware